-You see it was my birthday and WordCamp Miami 2019 weekend and we were filled with so much excitement and anticipation I could hardly contain myself!
-WordCamp Mami 2018 was the first ever WordCamp William and I attended together, and this was like a one-year anniversary celebration!
-On top of that, we had prepared some awesome STEAM activities for the younger kids attending KidsCamp and I was also going to be one of the speakers at the conference!
-Wow!!
-To add to all of that wonderfulness, my youngest daughter was joining us, as well as, my oldest daughter and granddaughter, who were attending a WordCamp for the first time!!
+It was my birthday, as well as, WordCamp Miami 2019 weekend and we were filled with so much anticipation I could hardly contain myself!
+WordCamp Mami 2018 was the first-ever WordCamp William and I attended together, and this was going to be a one-year anniversary celebration!
+To add to the excitement, we were going to be helping with KidsCamp and had prepared some awesome STEAM activities for the younger kids!
+I was also chosen to be one of the speakers at the conference, so I was more than just a little excited!
+To add to all the wonderfulness, my youngest daughter was joining us, as well as, my oldest daughter and granddaughter, who were attending a WordCamp for the first time!!

 One 911 call later, I found myself in the hospital on a three-day stay.

-Thankfully, all the test results came back good… CAT Scans, MRI showed no sign of stroke… Echocardiogram showed a strong heart… blood tests – normal, some borderline numbers, but nothing scary.
+Thankfully, all the test results came back good.
+CAT Scans, MRI showed no sign of stroke.
+Echocardiogram showed a strong heart.
+Blood tests all came back normal, some borderline numbers, but nothing scary.
 The bad news?
-I had a TIA, a mini-stroke, which was mos def not a good thing.
+I had a T.I.A., a mini-stroke, which was mos def not a good thing.

 4. I’ve resolved to not die with my music still in me.
 Creativity, in full pursuit – no more procrastinating, which brings me to-

-5. Most importantly, I’m here… alive and well, in my right mind able to write this blog post and possibly save another life… including my own.
+5. Most importantly, I’m here.
+I’m alive and well, while in my right mind, able to write this blog post and possibly save another life, including my own.

 Truth be told, I had been feeling off for a while and those were my excuses.
 I almost didn’t call 911 because I wanted to go to Miami and the symptoms weren’t typical of a stroke.
 I was even upset they kept me in the hospital for as long as they did since I was feeling much better and my tests came back clear.
 Upset, until I found out that most people that have a TIA have a stroke 2 days later.
 The hospital was the safest place for me to be – for that, for them, (and for William) I am grateful.